-Windy is in the process of designing an innovative 38-foot model, seeking to capture a broader segment of the profitable adventure boat market, under the name Windy SR38.
+Windy is in the process of designing an innovative 40-foot model, aiming to capture a wider segment of the profitable adventure boat market, under the name Windy SR40, previously known as SR38.

 This new design will be available in both inboard and outboard versions, broadening its market appeal.
 The inboard models will be equipped with two powerful Volvo Penta D6-440 DPI diesel engines at the stern.
 On the other hand, the outboard variant is expected to be the preferred choice for consumers, thanks to its superior performance and the advantage of more storage space.